Te Whakaruruhau o Ngā Reo Irirangi Māori: Funding

 Iwi radio stations receive a share $11.7 million in Government funding each year, and can each be eligible for an annual Government grant of $350,000.
 They also source funding from sponsorship, advertising and leasing of studio space.
 Government-funded stations must broadcast at least eight hours of Māori language content between 6am and 12pm each day of the week.
 Station managers are also usually required to be proficient in the Māori language.
 Between 0.9% and 1.2% of each station's annual revenue is returned to the music industry through Recorded Music NZ, with each station treated differently for licensing purposes.

 Between 2014 and 2018, the Iwi Radio Network received an extra $12 million to cover new operating costs and to assess the feasibility of expanding the network with new iwi stations, and $1.5 million towards archiving historic Māori language programmes.
 Māori Affairs Minister Pita Sharples said the extra funding would increase Māori language content and programme quality, and would ensure interviews with dead elders would be not be lost.
 The funding was specifically allocated to increasing community engagement with iwi stations, increasing Māori language hours and expanding the number of people the network reached.
 Network chairman Willie Jackson said many iwi stations were struggling, and welcomed and desperately needed the extra funding.

+By 5 December 2025, Radio Waatea's CEO Matthew Tukaki confirmed that 11 of its 17 staff had been made redundant, reducing the station's workforce to six staff members.
+This followed a decision by the Māori broadcasting funding agency Te Māngai Pāho in 2025 to consolidate its funding of Māori current affairs and news coverage by requiring the iwi-funded radio network and the public broadcaster Whakaata Māori to share their journalism with each other.
+Tukaki also expressed concern about a proposal by the National-led coalition government to slash Te Māngai Pāho's budget by 25% for the 2026 New Zealand budget.
+Tukaki expressed concerned about the lack of funding and investment in iwi Māori radio stations.

+By late March 2025, Radio Waatea faced the prospect of closing its Waatea News radio bulletin at midnight 31 March due to Te Māngai Pāho facing cuts of NZ$16 million of time-limited funding (amounting to 25-30% of the agency's annual budget).
+Te Māngai Pāho intends to fund a new Māori media hub called Te Iho which will be established in the following months.
+Radio Waatea CEO Tukaki expressed concern about the proposed loss of iwi radio stations servicing Māori communities.
+On 31 March 2026, Radio Waatea's news bulletin received a three-month funding reprieve from the urban Māori organisations, the Manukau Urban Māori Authority (MUMA) and Te Whānau o Waipareira (Waipareirara Trust).
+Tukaki expressed relief at the cash injection from the private sector but said that more government funding was needed to support Radio WAatea and other iwi-led radio stations in the long-term.